 - Jesus Christ’s origin—14 May (Thursday): Christians mark Jesus’ ascension into heaven.

-- Hari Raya Idul Adha (Eid al-Dhada)—27 May (Wednesday) The sacrifice of the Islamic festival, remembering the devotion of the Prophet Ibrahim.
+- Hari Raya Idul Adha (Eid al-Adha)—27 May (Wednesday) The sacrifice of the Islamic festival, remembering the devotion of the Prophet Ibrahim.

 - Waisak Day (Vesak)—31 May (Sunday): Buddhist holiday celebrating Buddha’s birth, enlightenment, and death.

-- Panchsila Day—1 June (Monday) :Darshan, the founder of Indonesia, remembers the birth of Panchsila.
+- Pancasila Day—1 June (Monday) :Darshan, the founder of Indonesia, remembers the birth of Pancasila.

 - Islamic New Year—16 June (Tuesday): Hijri (Islamic lunar) marks the onset of the calendar.